Rhode to Regenerative

 • Speakers: Dawn Spears and Cassius Spears (Narragansett Tribe)

-• Speakers: Mary Parlange (URI), Anjali Gordon (URI), Tarshire Battle (Roots2Empower), Patrick Baur (URI)
+• Speakers: Mary Parlange (URI), Anjali Gordon (URI), Tarshire Battle (Roots2Empower), Patrick Baur (URI), Nessa Richman (RI Food Policy Council / URI FAVS), Heather Angel (Pequot Health Care)

 Food justice is the concept that all people have the right to healthy, nutritious food.
 Food sovereignty means that communities are able to define and control their own food systems.
 This panel brings together advocates, policy makers and researchers to discuss systemic barriers in our current food system, and real-world examples of how communities can reclaim traditional and cultural farming knowledge, rebuild local food systems, and assert their rights to land and capital.